wri/comms-dev-documentation/process/ssl-certificates.md

 Where possible, use Let's Encrypt and the certbot tool to generate and auto-renew certs
 * Install certbot: https://certbot.eff.org/
-* Once certbot has successfully set up the certificate, you can renew with “sudo certbot renew”.
+* Once certbot has successfully set up the certificate (running sudo certbot certonly --apache), you can renew with “sudo certbot renew”.
 Use “sudo certbot renew --dry-run" to check for expiring certs, and "certbot certonly --force-renew -d example.com" to renew a specific cert
 * configure certbot to auto renew